 With 72 tackles, eight passes defensed, one interception, one forced fumble and one fumble recovery in 15 games played, Goldson did not have the impact year in 2013 the Bucs hoped for after signing hi...

 Signed a five-year, $41.25 million deal with Tampa Bay in March of 2013.

-Goldson (ankle) is active for Sunday's game versus the Vikings, Scott Smith of the Buccaneers' official site reports.
+Goldson (illness) is active for Sunday's contest versus the Bengals, Scott Smith of the Buccaneers' official site reports.

 To instantly reveal our fantasy analysis of every player – including Dashon Goldson – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2014 Proj||29||TB||Subscribe now to see our 2013 projections for Dashon Goldson|

 Age is determined on September 1st of each season.